alanng10/PeninsularMalaysia/Docue/a.md

 The word "Cenha" is same with or without Singapore.

 The word "Cenha" is same if Peninsular Malaysia Civil is part of larger region.

+Peninsular Malaysia Civil has most general and most level worth.